 Just in time for the summer!
-This authentic, restaurant style Mango Lassi is incredibly easy to make at home in a blender with just 4 ingredients in only 5 minutes.
-It's sweet, refreshing, and made with the best Indian mangoes ever!
+This authentic Indian Mango Lassi is incredibly easy to make at home in a blender with just 5 ingredients in only 5 minutes.
+It's sweet, refreshing, and made with two key ingredients that will make it taste just like your favorite Indian restaurant's lassi.

 I was FaceTiming my mom and said, "mom why don't I have any fond childhood memories of you making me mango lassis?"
 Apparently, my mom always tried to make me mango lassis growing up, and I would always complain that they don't taste like the Indian restaurants or the ones we would drink in India.
-My dad would get mangoes from Costco and they just weren't it for me.
+My dad would get mangoes from Costco and there was just something off about them.

 Jump to: